heussd/mirror-to-bitbucket-github-action/index.en.md

+---
-# Mirror to BitBucket GitHub Action
+title: Mirror to BitBucket GitHub Action
+summary: GitHub Action to automatically mirror to BitBucket.
+---

 Mirrors a GitHub Git repository to BitBucket.
 If no corresponding BitBucket repository exists, it is created using the [BitBucket API 2.0](https://developer.atlassian.com/bitbucket/api/2/reference/).